How the U.S. election looks to pro-democracy activists around the world

 “The polarization has done a lot of damage to our countries,” she said of the region.

-In the United States, President Trump on the campaign trail has worked to paint Democratic nominee Joe Biden as a socialist — a divisive but sometimes resonant message for voters with roots in Latin American countries, where certain strands of socialism have taken hold.
+In the United States, Trump has worked to paint Democratic nominee Joe Biden as a socialist — a divisive but sometimes resonant message for voters with roots in Latin American countries, where certain strands of socialism have taken hold.

 Paz spoke by phone from Costa Rica, where she recently relocated.
 She left Guatemala in 2014, fearing for her and her family’s safety as a result of her work, and settled in Washington, D.C.
 Now director of the Mexico and Central America Program Center at the Center for Justice and International Law, Paz has won awards for her efforts in Guatemala to reduce homicides and prosecute politicians and drug traffickers.